dandyvica/clf/README.md

   # retention time for tags in seconds
   snapshot_retention: 5

-  # a list of user variables, if any
+  # a list of user variables, if any.
+Provided as-is to the callback
-  global_vars:
+  vars:
     first_name: Al
     last_name: Pacino
     city: 'Los Angeles'